 \end{definition} With $\Theta_1\otimes\id_R$ we mean therefore that the superchannel doesn't act on the system $R$, however we optimize over a channel $\cN_{AR\rightarrow BR}$ that does.
 It was shown that the above definition obeys data processing in the sense that it is monotone under transformations that transform superchannels into general quantum networks~\cite[Theorem 4]{wang2019resource}.

 The above also gives a natural way to define a regularized superchannel divergence as

 where the optimization is effectively over $n$-party states and channels.
-However, one could also define intermediate version were only the states are n-partite and the channels are of product form,
+However, one could also define intermediate version where only the states are n-partite and the channels are of product form,

 or vice versa, where the channels are n-partite and the states are of product form,

 We will later see that these definitions are indeed of operational significance in certain superchannel discrimination scenarios.